robotpony/chronicle.md/README.md

 If a configuration value isn't found, a blank is returned.

+If you want to sort the files that chronicle loads by time, add this to your `site.json`:

+* `"site": "created"`
+	* This sorts files by file creation date
+* `"site": "modified"`
+	* This sorts files by file modified date

+This can be helpful when you want to display blog posts in order.

 ## The loop

 Showing posts (one or more) is similar to WordPress: